 The majority of the remaining 36 states and the District of Columbia have an income tax framework that resembles the federal government's.
 This requires that your income be taxed in various brackets at different rates that increase as your annual income increases.
 Generally, though, state income tax laws are more simplified than the federal tax code, with fewer tax brackets and lower tax rates.
 Some states even have tax laws that automatically adjust tax brackets and rates for inflation.

 Deducting state income taxes

 If you are one of the many taxpayers who pay state income tax, the IRS allows you to claim a deduction on your federal tax return for them.
-A deduction for state income tax is only available if you are eligible to itemize deductions on your federal return.
+A deduction for state income tax is only available if you itemize deductions on your federal return.

-Eligibility to itemize your deductions requires your total annual deductible expenses, including your state income tax expense, to be greater than the standard deduction amount for your filing status.
+To determine if you should itemize your deductions, you total up your annual deductible expenses, including your state income tax expense, to be greater than the standard deduction amount for your filing status.
 In 2017 for example, a single taxpayer can claim a standard deduction of $6,350.
 Therefore, if you pay more than $6,350 in state income tax, then you are eligible to itemize.
 If not, then you must have other deductible expenses in addition to state income taxes that total at least $6,351.

 A TurboTax solution for every situation

 See which tax prep product is right for you

 TurboTax Online account?

 Welcome back!
 Simply sign in to get started or continue where you left off.